Tuesday, 1st December 2020, 4.00pm-6pm London GMT

 What happens when we are met with opposing views, with difference, or the challenge of not being agreed with?
 How do the limitations of our inner landscape prevent us from true dialogue with the outer landscape?
 What of the relational space in-between?

-This workshop provided participants with the opportunity to explore further the topic of polarities from a deeper body-heart-mind perspective.
+This interactive, deep-dive workshop with Sandhya Dave provided participants with the opportunity to explore further the topic of polarities from a deeper body-heart-mind perspective.
 Using somatic body listening and verbal inquiry from The Diamond Approach participants were invited to become curious about the human experience of deeper listening, identity, belonging and entrenchment.

 About Sandhya Dave